AngeloBongiorno/SE2-group07/backend/API.md

   - Example: `[{ticketId: 343, serviceType: 1, counterId: 4, called_at: "10:09:27"}, {...}]`
 - Access Constraints: None
 - Additional Constraints:
-  - Returns a 404 if no new TicketToShow is available (i.e. the ticketToShow table is empty)
+  - Returns a `404 NoNewTicketError` if no new TicketToShow is available (i.e. the ticketToShow table is empty)

 #### DELETE `callCustomer`
 Removes the successfully displayed customers from the corresponding table in the database (ticketToShow table), so that they are not displayed again by error.